 Because Aquinas was ignorant of evolution, it must’ve seemed self-evident to him that you can only get design from an intelligent being, and this is why he assumed the first cause was intelligent.
 In particular he holds up the instincts of animals (such as the web building instinct of spiders, or the hive building instincts of bees) as proof of a creator.
 In a nutshell: “How do they know to do that when nobody teaches them??”

-However, now we know there exist natural, unintelligent sources of apparent design.
+However, now we know there exist natural, unintelligent sources of apparent design, including instinctual behaviors.
 Not only can evolution cultivate extremely complex instinctual behaviors, but the specific type of design found in nature is known to result from unintelligent naturally occurring optimizing processes like evolution, gravitational accretion and so on.

 Perhaps the largest problem with his reasoning (though that’s a close race) is that there’s no way to get from these proofs to Christianity.
 Besides evolution fouling up his “proof” of the necessity of a creative intelligence to account for the complexity and behaviors of living organisms, the doctrinal claims of Christianity are a good deal more involved and less defensible than Aquinas’ five proofs are able to bear out.